awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 order by name;
 ```

-For an explanation of the output values, see the [https://www.postgresql.org/docs/current/view-pg-settings.html](https://www.postgresql.org/docs/current/view-pg-settings.html) topic in the PostgreSQL documentation\.
+To learn more about the values returned from this query, see [https://www.postgresql.org/docs/current/view-pg-settings.html](https://www.postgresql.org/docs/current/view-pg-settings.html) in the PostgreSQL documentation\.

- If you set the memory settings too large for `max_connections` or `shared_buffers`, you will prevent the PostgreSQL instance from starting up\.
-Some parameters use units that you might not be familiar with; for example, `shared_buffers` sets the number of 8\-KB shared memory buffers used by the server\.

-The following error is written to the *postgres\.log* file when the instance is attempting to start up, but incorrect parameter settings are preventing it from starting\.
+Be especially careful when changing the settings for `max_connections` and `shared_buffers` on your RDS for PostgreSQL DB instance\.
+If you modify settings for `max_connections` or `shared_buffers` and you use values that are too high for your actual workload, your RDS for PostgreSQL DB instance won't start\.
+If this happens, you see an error such as the following in the `postgres.log`:

 ```
-2013-09-18 21:13:15 UTC::@:[8097]:FATAL:  could not map anonymous shared
-memory: Cannot allocate memory
-2013-09-18 21:13:15 UTC::@:[8097]:HINT:  This error usually means that
-PostgreSQL's request for a shared memory segment exceeded available memory or swap space.
+2018-09-18 21:13:15 UTC::@:[8097]:FATAL:  could not map anonymous shared memory: Cannot allocate memory 2018-09-18 21:13:15 UTC::@:[8097]:HINT:  This error usually means that PostgreSQL's request for a shared memory segment exceeded available memory or swap space.
 To reduce the request size (currently 3514134274048 bytes), reduce PostgreSQL's shared memory usage, perhaps by reducing shared_buffers or max_connections.
 ```

-There are two types of PostgreSQL parameters, static and dynamic\.
-Static parameters require that the DB instance be rebooted before they are applied\.
-Dynamic parameters can be applied immediately\.
-The following table shows parameters that you can modify for a PostgreSQL DB instance and each parameter's type\.
+However, note that you can't change any values of the settings contained in the default RDS for PostgreSQL DB parameter groups\.
+If you want to change settings for any parameters, you need to create a custom DB parameter group, change the settings in that custom group, and then apply the custom parameter group to your RDS for PostgreSQL DB instance\.
+To learn more, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

+There are two types of RDS for PostgreSQL DB parameters\.
++ **Static parameters** – Static parameters require that the RDS for PostgreSQL DB instance be rebooted after a change so that the new value can take effect\.
++ **Dynamic parameters** – Dynamic parameters don't require a reboot after changing their settings\.

+**Note**
+If your RDS for PostgreSQL DB instance is using your own custom DB parameter group, you can change the values of dynamic parameters on the running instance by using the AWS Management Console, the AWS CLI, or the Amazon RDS API\.

+If you have privileges to do so, you can also change parameter values by using the `ALTER DATABASE`, `ALTER ROLE`, and `SET` commands\.

+### RDS for PostgreSQL DB instance parameter list<a name="Appendix.PostgreSQL.CommonDBATasks.Parameters.parameters-list"></a>

+The following table lists some of the parameters available in an RDS for PostgreSQL DB instance\.

 |  Parameter name  |  Apply\_Type  |  Description  |